-Haynes and Boone’s derivatives practice assists clients across all aspects of the derivatives markets in transactional and financial regulatory matters involving derivatives, hedging, structured products, commodities and alternative investments, as well as margin lending, prime brokerage, repos, securities lending and custody and collateral arrangements.
+Our Derivatives practice assists clients across all aspects of the derivatives markets in transactional and financial regulatory matters involving derivatives, hedging, structured products, commodities and alternative investments, as well as margin lending, prime brokerage, repos, securities lending and custody and collateral arrangements.

-Haynes and Boone’s derivatives practice also benefits from our Global Credit Risk Management (GCRM) experience.
+Haynes Boone’s derivatives practice also benefits from our Global Credit Risk Management (GCRM) expertise.
 GCRM focuses on counterparty risk, domestic and foreign collateral, and close-out netting rights, to ensure that the credit risks relating to the counterparty’s hypothetical insolvency are properly understood, that the transaction is structured in a way that optimizes risk mitigation, and that our bank clients remain in compliance with the relevant Basel III regulatory capital rules.
-The core of the GCRM experience is deeply rooted in a familiarity with credit and insolvency laws from a large set of countries (made possible by our close relationships with country counsel from more than 90 jurisdictions).
+The core of the GCRM expertise is deeply rooted in a familiarity with credit and insolvency laws from a large set of countries (made possible by our close relationships with country counsel from more than 90 jurisdictions).
 The presence of several cross-border elements inherent to many derivatives and commodities products make GCRM the ideal tool to enhance our lawyers’ work product in the derivatives field, enable real-time advice on complex cross-border finance and derivatives matters, and increase value for our clients.

-Haynes and Boone’s unique collaborative culture enables an integrated approach to meet our clients’ needs in a broad range of derivatives-related matters such as the following:
+Haynes Boone’s unique collaborative culture enables an integrated approach to meet our clients’ needs in a broad range of derivatives-related matters such as the following:

 In the prime brokerage and prime finance area, we regularly represent both sell-side institutions (prime brokers, swap dealers, commodity brokers and other affiliates of U.S. and non-U.S. broker-dealers and banks) and buy-side funds and institutions (hedge funds, pension and sovereign wealth funds, investment managers, managed accounts, institutional investors and registered investment companies) in establishing prime brokerage and derivatives trading relationships, including advice on:

-- Prime brokerage, clearing, trade execution, custody, cross-margining and master netting agreements, guarantees and other credit support arrangements, and term margin/lockup agreements;
+- prime brokerage, clearing, trade execution, custody, cross-margining and master netting agreements, guarantees and other credit support arrangements, and term margin/lockup agreements;

 - ISDA Master Agreements (including Schedules) and related protocols, definitions, annexes and supplements, and Master Confirmation Agreements;

-- Bilateral and tri-party Credit Support Annexes as well as bespoke credit support and cross-margining agreements, side letters and related account control and custody documentation in relation to regulatory and non-regulatory margin for derivatives transactions;
+- bilateral and tri-party Credit Support Annexes as well as bespoke credit support and cross-margining agreements, side letters and related account control and custody documentation in relation to regulatory and non-regulatory margin for derivatives transactions;

-- Repo and securities lending agreements, futures agreements, MSFTAs and various standard form and bespoke FX agreements;
+- repo and securities lending agreements, futures agreements, MSFTAs and various standard form and bespoke FX agreements;

-- Analysis of collateral, margin, guarantee, credit support and custody arrangements, including advice on related netting, setoff and rehypothecation issues and on creation, perfection, priority and UCC/cross-border issues with respect to security interests, pledges and transfers of title in collateral;
+- analysis of collateral, margin, guarantee, credit support and custody arrangements, including advice on related netting, setoff and rehypothecation issues and on creation, perfection, priority and UCC/cross-border issues with respect to security interests, pledges and transfers of title in collateral;

-- Credit risk evaluation of international prime brokerage platforms across multiple jurisdictions, and the assessment of transaction eligibility under the Basel regulations;
+- credit risk evaluation of international prime brokerage platforms across multiple jurisdictions, and the assessment of transaction eligibility under the Basel regulations;

-- Margin loan transactions, including multi-jurisdictional reviews of credit risks deriving from extending credit and margin loans to domestic and foreign counterparties and the assessment of the eligibility of the margin loan under the applicable Basel regulations; and
+- margin loan transactions, including multi-jurisdictional reviews of credit risks deriving from extending credit and margin loans to domestic and foreign counterparties and the assessment of the eligibility of the margin loan under the applicable Basel regulations; and

-- Reviews of cash deposit account requirements in jurisdictions that require beneficial owner identification of customers, including analysis of various complex alternative cash holding arrangements.
+- reviews of cash deposit account requirements in jurisdictions that require beneficial owner identification of customers, including analysis of various complex alternative cash holding arrangements.

 Trading and Synthetic Risk Transfer Instruments